ankitaingle31/github-finder/README.md

 # github-finder
-ReactJS app for searching Github users using the Github API.
+ReactJS app to search for github users using the Github API.